offen/analyticstxt/draft-offen-analyticstxt.md

 Field names are case-insensitive, yet implementors SHOULD use the capitalized style used in this document for consistency.

 Field values are case-insensitive.
-In case a field contains an enumeration, implementors MUST refer to the allowed values given by the specification.
+In case a field contains an enumeration of multiple values, implementors MUST refer to the allowed values given by the specification.

 ### Author {#author-field}